equinor/vscode-septic/README.md

 -   Documentation: Built in documentation of objects/attributes and calcs based on source code.
 -   SignatureHelp: Signature help for calcs
 -   Code actions for fixing references to unknown Evrs in calcs
+-   Command for extracting all OPC-tags used in the config/scg-context
+-   Command for detecting cycles in calcs
+-   Command for comparing configs

 ## Instructions